tessgi/tess-point/README.md

 Alternatively, the python module is a single file, tess_stars2px.py, so one can avoid pip install.
 Just download tess_stars2px.py from github and use it in a local directory.
 The above commands would then be python tess_starspx.py -t 261136679

+- tess_stars2px can be called from a python program.
+See example_use_tess_strs2py_byfunction.py for this way to use tess_stars2px

 ### AUTHORS
 Original programming in C and focal plane geometry solutions by Alan Levine (MIT).
 This python translation by Christopher J. Burke (MIT).
 Testing and focal plane geometry refinements by Michael Fausnaugh & Roland Vanderspek (MIT).
 Testing by Thomas Barclay (NASA Goddard) and Jessica Roberts (Univ. of Colorado).
+By target name resolving implemented by Brett Morris (UW)

-### VERSION: 0.2.0
+### VERSION: 0.3.0

 ### WHAT'S NEW:
 - No Bug fixes to primary functionality.
-This version adds some features primarily for internal and mission planning purposes
+This version adds some features

-- Pre filter step previously depended on the current mission profile of pointings aligned with ecliptic coordinates to work.
-The pre filter step was rewritten in order to support mission planning not tied to ecliptic alignment.
-End users should not see any change in results with this change.
-However, local copies can be modified for arbitrary spacecraft ra,dec, roll and get same functionality.

-- A reverse option is added to find the ra and dec for a given sector, camera, ccd, colpix, rowpix.
-This is most useful for planning arbitrary pointing boundaries and internal use to identify targets on uncalibrated images that don't have WCS info available.
-For precision work one should defer to WCS information on calibrated FFIs rather than this tool.
-The reverse is a brute force 'hack' that uses a minimizer on the forward direction code to find ra and dec.
-In principle it is possible to reverse the matrix transforms to get the ra and dec directly, but I chose this less efficient method for expediency.
-The minimizer is not guaranteed to converge at correct answer.
-The current method is a slow way to do this.
+- Query by name using Sesame by Brett Morris

+- Wrapper function implemented tess_stars2px_function_entry() with an example program, example_use_tess_stars2py_byfunction.py for using tess_stars2px in your own python program rather than on the command line.

 ### NOTES
 - Pointing table is only for TESS Year 1 (Sectors 1-13) in Southern Ecliptic.